top of page

 • modeling socially responsible supply chain accountability for communities lacking resources and opportunity

 “We sat down with partners from the trade unions, private developers, general contractors, and others to think about how we could be more diverse, inclusive, and welcoming.
-We spent a little over a year in discussions uncovering the major barriers to progress and developing solutions that will fuel the neighborhoods of the future.
+We spent a little over a year in discussions, uncovering the major barriers to progress and developing solutions that will fuel the neighborhoods of the future.
 That process culminated with the creation of HIRE360, a multi-industry organization designed to expand professional development and employment opportunities in the trades.”
 Don Biernacki, Executive Vice President, Related Midwest

 Another great example of leadership is the Chicago Apprentice Network.
 Founding members Aon, Zurich, and Accenture established an organization to help employers understand the value of apprenticeship, and provide resources and strategies to build successful programs.
 They're on a mission to make Chicago and suburban Cook County fall in love with apprenticeships.

-Fun Fact: Since 2017, the Chicago Apprentice Network has grown from three founding companies – Accenture, Aon and Zurich North America – to more than 90 companies across multiple industries.
+Fun Fact: Since 2017, the Chicago Apprentice Network has grown from three founding companies – Accenture, Aon, and Zurich North America – to more than 90 companies across multiple industries.

 At Aon, Shay Robinson sees spreading the word and supporting other companies as part of her job: “I share the good news about the value of apprenticeships to other employers.
-We offer our HR expertise, our legal expertise, etc. to help other companies stand up apprenticeship programs.”
+We offer our HR expertise, our legal expertise, etc., to help other companies stand up apprenticeship programs.”

 Learn more about the Chicago Apprentice Network